2 Samuel 7, Ezekiel 46, Mark 10

 • Zedekiah could have saved a lot of lives and made his own life easier had he surrendered to the Babylonians as Jeremiah told him to do in 38:17-18.
 He did not surrender, however, and here in chapter 39:5-7 we read that he was captured, blinded, and taken to Babylon in chains.

 • Jeremiah, by contrast, was left in Judah.
 Verse 14 says, “So he remained among his own people.”
-He had treated terribly by his people when he preached the truth to them and urged them to repent.
+He was treated terribly by his people when he preached the truth to them and urged them to repent.
 Now, although his nation was in bad shape, at least he was able to live in his homeland.

 • Finally, Ebed-Melek the Cushite was given a promise by God though Jeremiah that he would be rescued from harm when the Babylonians invaded.
 Verse 18 says, “I will rescue you on that day, declares the Lord; you will not be given into the hands of those you fear.
 I will save you; you will not fall by the sword but will escape with your life….”